-98point6 nabs $112 million for its AI-powered telemedicine platform
+98point6 nabs $118 million for its AI-powered telemedicine platform

 “98point6 has experienced tremendous growth over the last year as more companies recognize an undeniable need for on-demand, digitally enabled primary care that can serve as a high-quality, accessible and affordable care option for their members,” Cape told VentureBeat via email.
 “98point6 replaces the delays and high cost of navigating the complex healthcare system with a highly scalable service that meets the needs and preferences of every single healthcare consumer.”

 98point6’s latest round of funding was co-led by L Catterton and Activant Capital with participation from returning investors including Goldman Sachs.
-It brings the Seattle-based startup’s total raised to $248 million following a $43 million financing round in April.
+It brings the Seattle-based startup’s total raised to over $240 million following a $43 million financing round in April.